class Player

 Do not instantiate the Player class directly but use one of the following methods instead:

-player = mc.getPlayer() # get any online "default" player
+player = mc.getPlayer() # get any single online player

-players = mc.getPlayers() # get list of all online players
+players = mc.getPlayerList() # get list of all online players

 playerfoo = mc.getOfflinePlayer("foo") # get player with name 'foo' even if offline